AstroAir/feishu-webhook-bot/docs/guides/advanced-yaml-features.md

-# Enhanced YAML Configuration Features
+# Advanced YAML Configuration Features

-This document provides an overview of the enhanced YAML configuration system for the Feishu Webhook Bot.
+This document provides an overview of the advanced YAML configuration system for the Feishu Webhook Bot.

 ## What's New

-The enhanced YAML configuration system adds powerful new capabilities:
+The advanced YAML configuration system adds powerful new capabilities:

 ### 1. **Automated Tasks** 🤖